The Steps to Becoming a Urologist

 These 1 or 2-year posts (ST6-7) may be pursued upon obtaining a Certificate of Completion of Training (CCT).
 They are usually in centres of excellence providing additional training at a sub-specialty level.
 They lie outside the remit of the Specialist Advisory Committee (SAC).

 This group of practitioners includes Staff Grade Doctors, Associate Specialists, Clinical Assistants and other non-training posts.
-It is likely that, in future, the majority of these practitioners will be designated as Specialty Doctors .
+These practitioners are now designated as Specialists & Trust Urologists.
 This group of surgeons provides a number of roles in the NHS and covers many aspects of Urological care.
 The remit of each post is tailored locally, according to the needs of the Urology service.

-The Specialty Doctor is key to the provision of future Urology services and to the meeting of targets.
-It is likely that Specialty Doctors will be involved in the provision of both outpatient and surgical services, as well as having a role in the training of other staff.
+The Specialist & Trust Urologist grade is key to the provision of future Urology services and to the meeting of targets.
+It is likely that urologists in this grade will be involved in the provision of both outpatient and surgical services, as well as having a role in the training of other staff.

 Requirements for entry into a Career Grade post include:

-2. 4 years postgraduate training (of which 2 years must be in Urology)
+- Four years postgraduate training (of which 2 years must be in urology)

-It is important that the Specialty Doctor demonstrates evidence of ongoing career development and maintains a comprehensive portfolio.
+It is important that a Specialist or Trust Urologist demonstrates evidence of ongoing career development, and maintains a comprehensive portfolio.

-Specialty Doctors may, at some stage, wish to work as Consultants.
-In order to do this, an application must be granted to join the General Medical Council (GMC) Specialist Register by obtaining a Certificate of Eligibility for Specialist Registration.
+Speciaist & Trust Urologists may, at some stage, wish to work as Consultants.
+In order to do this, an application must be granted to join the General Medical Council (GMC) Specialist Register by obtaining a Certificate of Eligibility for Specialist Registration (CESR).